 - Effective rehab treatment for an eating disorder and co-occurring BPD requires specialized care.
 Because of this fact, it is important for your loved one to receive comprehensive treatment that addresses both her eating disorder symptoms, and borderline personality disorder symptoms.
 In order to find this type of care, you may want to consider speaking with a mental health professional so that you can explain what your loved one is experiencing, and, in turn, that professional can inform you of the type of treatment or rehab centers that have been helpful to others who are struggling with similar concerns.

 - When speaking with a mental health professional, or if you are willing to conduct some research of your own, it is a good idea to learn about eating disorders and co-occurring BPD.
 In doing so, you will be able to understand your loved one a bit more, and develop a sense of empathy towards her difficulty in battling these disorders.

 After you have consulted with a professional and/or done some research, it is time to speak with your loved one about seeking treatment.
 Discussing this particular topic in relation to your loved one’s condition can be a sensitive subject.
 Therefore, you should prepare yourself in terms of what you intend to say and how you intend to say it.
-You must be sure to broach this conversation with no judgement, but instead, with empathy and a willingness to hear what your loved one has to say.
+You must be sure to broach this conversation with no judgment, but instead, with empathy and a willingness to hear what your loved one has to say.
 During this conversation, you can also present the list of rehab centers you were able to generate and convey the need for care.

 Finally, it is crucial that all parties involved are receiving the support they need at this time.
 Your loved one is likely to need your or other loved ones’ encouragement, just as you will need your own backing while the person you care about is in recovery.
 Practicing good self-care while being available for your loved one is crucial.